 - On average, domestic violence accounts for nearly 30 percent of Rockford’s violent crime.

-- In 2016, Illinois ranked eighth in the United States for reported human trafficking cases, with Rockford ranking second in the state, behind Chicago.
+- In 2016, Illinois ranked eighth in the United States for reported human trafficking cases.

 - The City of Rockford Human Services Department reports that an average of 25 percent of our homeless population were without a residence as a result of domestic violence.